gromann/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 For Uploading the images we are going to use vue dropzone, and to make the upload process more secure the Images will at first be uploaded to a .net server and from there it will be streamed to your S3 Bucket.

+This will improve the overall security of your application and your AWS account since your sensitive login info is not saved inside your frontend where it could be easily exploited.
+Instead, it is saved in your backend application where an attacker could not access it.

+This article will be split into three sections.

+In Section One, I will describe how to set up the UI.

+Section two will all about handling the images inside that backend and forwarding them to your S3 Bucket.
+You can skip this if you want to use another server technology.

+In the last section, you will learn everything you need to know about creating your S3 Bucket and saving the images to it.

+# Building the UI

+The Images are going to be uploaded using dropzone.js, this is an amazing js library providing feature-rich drag&drop functionality with upload status etc. in no time.

+### Install Dropzone.js

+I will use the vue wrapper of dropzone, called vue-dropzone.

+This enables using it like any other vue component inside the application with full dropzone functionality.

 ```js
 import React from "react";
 import { graphql, useStaticQuery } from "gatsby";